 Purchase Equipment for Your Custodian

-If you choose to allow the on-site custodian to control the movement of bins and totes safely and efficiently, your best option is to buy an electric tug.
-These units can be as small as 2.5 square feet, but will still allow your custodian to safely and effectively move all your waste bins, including moving them on ramps that may be wet or snowy.
+If you choose to allow the on-site custodian to control the movement of bins and totes safely and efficiently, your best option is to buy a battery-powered waste bin tug or dumpster mover with a tote carrier.
+These units can be as small as 2.5 square feet, but will still allow your custodian to safely and effectively move all your waste bins and totes, including moving them on ramps that may be wet or snowy.
+We don’t recommend you use a garden tractor or ATV/UTV as they are not designed for towing and are not environmentally-friendly equipment.

-When using an electric tug, you should always walk forward with the bin behind you.
-Ensure the casters are fixed on the wheels furthest from you, and that the wheels connecting to the tug are free to swivel.
+When using a battery-powered waste bin tug or dumpster mover, you should always walk forward with the bin behind you.
+Ensure the casters of a dumpster bin are fixed on the wheels furthest from you, and that the wheels connecting to the tug are free to swivel.
 By using this device properly, you eliminate nearly any chance of injury to a custodian or potential damage to the building or to nearby cars.
-By taking full control over the movement of the bins with such a device, you can minimize the time bins spend outside the waste and recycling room during servicing, which in turn minimizes any inconvenience to residents.
+By taking full control over the movement of the bins and/or totes with such a device, you can minimize the time bins and totes spend outside the waste and recycling room during servicing, which in turn minimizes any inconvenience to residents.

-In summary, if your on-site custodian needs to reposition heavy containers between servicings, your best option is to use an electric tug.
-If your on-site custodian doesn’t move those heavy containers between servicings, then your best option is either to use an electric tug or to have a third party move those containers.
+In summary, if your on-site custodian needs to reposition heavy containers between servicing, your best option is to use an electric waste bin tug or dumpster mover.
+If your on-site custodian doesn’t move those heavy containers between servicing, then your best option is either to use an electric waste bin tug / dumpster mover or to have a third party move those containers.

 Ultimately it is never desirable to have your custodian move the bins unassisted, as you don’t want injuries!
-Lost workdays and increased WCB costs are also mitigated when choosing either to use a bin tug or to contract out who moves those containers – both are cost-effective when you take the high risk of injury into account.
+Lost workdays and increased WCB costs are also mitigated when choosing either to use a waste bin tug / dumpster mover or to contract out who moves those containers – both are cost-effective when you take the high risk of injury into account.

 Article was written by Michael Solkshinitz

-The XeroWaste V-Move electric walk-along tugs allow your on- site custodian to safely move fully-loaded or empty totes and wheeled waste and recycling bins, up ramps and even in the snow, with ease!
+The XeroWaste V-Move battery-powered walk-along dumpster mover tug or waste bin tug allows your on-site custodian to safely move totes and wheeled waste and recycling bins, up ramps and even in the snow, with ease!

 - Reduce injuries and WCB costs.
 We all expect the on-site manager to move heavy containers, but without a thought of how heavy they are and about how easy it is for them to pull a muscle and injure themselves causing thousands of dollars in WCB costs.
 Now, you can have them safely and easily move all your waste and recycling bins with the electric V-Move.